 Does an air fryer use more electricity than a microwave

 Okay I’ll be honest with you.
 The microwave is the most energy efficient kitchen appliance ever invented.
 Even the air fryer can’t beat that.
+So yes an air fryer uses more electricity than a microwave.
 Most microwave use between 700 and 1000 watts and you can even set how much watts to cook your foods on (so it can be lower).

 So an air fryer heats up the air first (the medium that carries the thermal energy) and then its ventilation system will carry this heat in the basket eventually passing it to your food.
 In the case of the microwave oven there is a radiation energy (in the form of microwaves) that are generated and reaches the food directly where the radiation heats up your food (mostly the water in your food).
 There is no need for a medium to pass the thermal energy.
 This is why microwaves can work in vacuums like in space.

 For this reason an air fryer uses more electricity than a microwave.
 Also most foods in a microwave cook in a few minutes which makes them to use even less energy.

 Despite its slightly higher energy usage we think air fryers are still a very good option for most as food tastes much better than in microwave.
 Also there are a lot of contradicting studies whether microwaved food is healthy or not.
 I can’t give you a definitive answer on this but I haven’t used a microwave for years for this very reason, and I won’t until this debate is settled.